-Ensure the Rural City of Wangaratta’s financial contribution is recognised in any publicity, promotion or signage about the event.
+Ensure the Rural City of Wangaratta’s financial contribution/support is recognised in any publicity, promotion or signage about the event.
 Rural City of Wangaratta logo to be present on all digital and printed collateral, co-promote on social media.